Anchor bolt: Cast-in-place

 For all the type of the cast-in-place anchors, the load-transfer mechanisms is the mechanical interlock, i.e. the embedded part of the anchors in concrete transfers and the applied load (axial or shear) via bearing pressure at the contact zone.
 At failure conditions, the level of bearing pressure can be higher than 10 times the concrete compressive strength, if a pure tension force is transferred.

 Cast-in-place type anchors are also utilized in masonry applications, placed in wet mortar joints during the laying of brick and cast blocks (CMUs).

 Post-installed

 Post-installed anchors can be installed in any position of hardened concrete after a drilling operation.
 A distinction is made according to their principle of operation.

 Mechanical expansion anchors

 The force-transfer mechanism is based on friction mechanical interlock guaranteed by expansion forces.
-They can be furtherly divided into two categories:
+They can be further divided into two categories: